 Suppose someone is convicted of driving under the influence in Orange County, California.
 How long does the court have to notify the Department of Motor Vehicles about the driver’s DUI conviction?
 Read on as we shed light on this topic.

-Let’s say that “John” was arrested for DUI in the month of July.
-John was smart; he called up the DMV and requested his DMV hearing within 10 days of his DUI arrest.
+Let’s say that “John” was arrested for DUI in July.
+John was smart; he called the DMV and requested his DMV hearing within 10 days of his DUI arrest.
 That hearing took place in August, which resulted in the DMV “setting aside” his license suspension.

 - Is there a statute of limitations that the court must notify the DMV?